babsey/nest-desktop-legacy/README.md

 ### For the app

-The configuration for the app is saved as 'nest-desktop.json' file in
+The configuration for the app is saved as `app.json` file in `./config` folder
-- %APPDATA%/configstore on Windows
-- $XDG_CONFIG_HOME or ~/.config/configstore on Linux
-- ~/Library/Application Support/configstore on Mac OSX

 #### Nest simulation server
 To edit the host and port if the nest simulation server operates on other computer.